-- invests time and money for creating new or innovative products or to improve existing products or
+- invests time and money in creating new or innovative products or improving existing products or

-- invests to develop processes, patents, prototypes, or software and
+- invests in developing processes, patents, prototypes, or software and

-- in order to improve products or build innovative products, hires designers, engineers, or scientists
+- to improve products or build innovative products, hires designers, engineers, or scientists

 The research tax credits can also be retroactive as the law allow you to claim the R&D credits for three prior open tax years.
 Some states also allow more than three years for retrospective claims.
-In fact, the Loss companies may be able to go back even further;
+The Loss companies may be able to go back even further;

 What are the methods of computation of R & D Tax Credits?

-There are two methods of computation of R & D tax credits -Traditional Method and Alternative Simplified Credit Method.
+There are two methods of computation of R & D tax credits -the Traditional Method and the Alternative Simplified Credit Method.

-Under the traditional method, you ger research credit @ 20% of the company’s current year qualified research expenses over a base amount.
-But, the pain point is the calculation of base amount which is the product of a fixed-base percentage and the average annual gross receipts of the company for the prior four tax years.
+Under the traditional method, you get research credit @ 20% of the company’s current year qualified research expenses over a base amount.
+But, the pain point is the calculation of the base amount, which is the product of a fixed-base percentage, and the average annual gross receipts of the company for the prior four tax years.

 Alternative Simplified Credit method